leamas/ddupdate/README.md

 ---------------

 Writing plugins is not hard.
-Most plugins are about 10-20 lines of code + docs, most of which is boilerplate stuff.
+Most plugins are about 10-20 lines of code + docs, most of which boilerplate stuff.
 The best way is to look at the existing plugins and pick solutions from them.
 Some hints:

   - Before writing the plugin, make tests with wget or curl to make sure how the api works.
 Essential step, this one.